g0rbe/CEH/14_Hacking_Web_Applications.md

 #### SQL Injection

 Injection of malicious SQL queries.
-Attacker can manipulte the database
+Attacker can manipulate the database
 These vulnerabilities can be detected by using an automated scanner.

 #### Command Injection